The symplectic fermion ribbon quasi-Hopf algebra and the SL(2,Z)-action on its centre: SL2Z -action on the centre of Q

 \section{\texorpdfstring{$SL(2,\oZ)$}{SL2Z}-action on the centre of \texorpdfstring{$\Q$}{Q}}

-In this section, we specialise the projective $SL(2,\oZ)$-action on the centre $\Zc$ of a general factorisable ribbon quasi-Hopf algebra obtained in Section~I:\ref*{I-sec:SL2Z-quasiHopf} to the symplectic fermion quasi-Hopf algebra $\Q$.
+In this section, we specialise the projective $SL(2,\oZ)$-action on the centre $\Zc$ of a general factorisable ribbon quasi-Hopf algebra obtained in Section~I:\ref*{I-sec:SL2Z-quasiHopf} to the symplectic fermion quasi-Hopf algebra $\Q$, and we study the decomposition of this projective representation.
 The result is summarised in Theorem~\ref{thm:ST-from-Q}.